OniDaito/RayTracer/README.md

 ## Requirements

 This program requires a C++ compiler and cmake.
 The compiler should support OpenMP. gcc/g++ version should be 4.8 or above.
+A CUDA version will also soon be available.

 ## Building